About The Event

 Does my registration include a hotel reservation?

-No, you will need to contact the Loews Chicago Hotel to make a room reservation.
-Please review the Hotel & Travel tab for more information on how to secure your reservation.
+No, you will need to contact the hotel directly to make a room reservation.

 I am registered but my plans changed, and I am unable to attend.
 What do I do?